 The first step to controlling your anger is understanding it.
 Often associated with frustration, this emotion often comes out when things aren’t going our way or our peers aren’t acting in ways we want or understand.
 It is a very human and valid emotion that shouldn’t be ignored under any circumstances, butr channeled in to positive and productive things.

 Anger Management Techniques

-There are many techniques we can use to relieve the symptoms of anger, I have made a short list (below) with additonal things you can do to try and help with the emotion.
-Whatever you’re doing, through, it’s important to set small goals only in order to prevent overloading yourself.
+There are many techniques we can use to relieve the symptoms of anger, I have made a short list (below) with additional things you can do to try and help with the emotion.
+Whatever you’re doing, though, it’s important to set small goals only in order to prevent overloading yourself.